- Who do I contact if I have a question about an administrative policy or procedure?

 Official University of California stationery must be used by all campus units.
-University policy governing design specifications for stationery and collateral materials arediscussed in Sec.
+University policy governing design specifications for stationery and collateral materials are discussed in Sec.
 705-16: Guidelines for Stationery, Business Cards, and Collateral.
-Questions about exceptions to the official stationery policy should be directed to the UCI Strategic Communications.
+Questions about exceptions to the official stationery policy should be directed to the Strategic Communications and Public Affairs.

 - How long do contract and grant records have to be kept?
 What about personnel records?

 In Sec.
 721-10: Records Management Guidelines, the retention and disposal of University records is discussed.
 See also Records Management which includes links to offices with guidance about or responsibility for specific kinds of documents.
 For contracts, the retention period extends beyond the termination of the grant and varies depending on length of the grant and terms of the funding agency.
 Personnel Records Management is handled by UCI's Human Resources.

 - Can we send a ZotMail message to share information about an important product available to the University community?